poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 [**>> Next step: mechanical construction**](mechanical-construction.md)

 ## 3.2.bis.
-Configure the motors if you have a former robot version
+Configuring motors one at a time (for robots acquired before October 2020)

 Before October, 2020, the Ergo Jr had no assistant at first boot but the robot directly showed the welcome page.
 In that case the motor configuration needs to be achieved with Poppy Configure: